amigitamz/visual-asset-management-system/README.md

 ### Deploy VAMS for the First Time

-### Create a CodeStar connection between your repository and AWS account
+### Create a AWS CodeStar source connection between your repository and AWS account

-CodeStar connections are configurations that you use to connect AWS resources to external code repositories.
-VAMS solution uses a CodePipeline to deploy the resources and this connection will provide CodePipeline access to source code as well as trigger the pipeline everytime there is a code change in your repository.
+ Connections are configurations that you use to connect AWS resources to external code repositories.
+VAMS solution uses AWS CodePipeline to deploy the resources and this connection will provide CodePipeline access to source code as well as trigger the pipeline everytime there is a code change in your repository.

 1. Create a fork of this repository in your Github account

-2. Follow the steps provided [here](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html) to create a CodeStar connection between the forked repository in your account and your AWS account
+2. Follow the steps provided [here](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html) to create a connection between the forked repository in your account and your AWS account using CodePipeline console.

-3. Once you have successfully created the connection, note down the ARN for the CodeStar connection.
+3. Once you have successfully created the connection, note down the ARN for the connection.
 This ARN will be used in later steps.

 #### Build & Deploy Steps for the first time (Linux/Mac)